gardener/gardener/docs/api-reference/core.md

 <a href="#core.gardener.cloud/v1beta1.SeedNetworks">SeedNetworks</a>)
 </p>
 <p>
-<p>IPFamily is a type for specifying IP families to use in Gardener clusters.</p>
+<p>IPFamily is a type for specifying an IP protocol version to use in Gardener clusters.</p>
 </p>
 <h3 id="core.gardener.cloud/v1beta1.Ingress">Ingress
 </h3>